What is Moot Court?

-Members have the opportunity to travel and compete in Moot Court competitions nationwide.
-Members who compete may enroll for one credit per competition performance.
-The University pays for competition expenses, including travel, lodging, and a meal stipend.
+Members have the opportunity to travel and compete in Moot Court competitions nationwide (most expenses are covered by the law school).
 Members also have the option of using their tournament participation to fulfill the upper level oral and writing requirements.

 Scholarships are awarded to two participants in the fall try-out competition.
 Awards are given to the person who submits the best brief and to the person who performs the best in oral arguments.
-These students are also recognized in front of faculty and guests at the spring awards banquet.
+These students are also recognized at the spring Advocacy Awards Ceremony.

-Students will prepare for competition in teams of two or three people.
+Students prepare for competitions in teams of two or three.
 The time and energy required varies, depending on each individual's writing and work habits.
-For most competitions, students spend a month writing the brief and an additional month practicing oral argument.
+For most competitions, students spend a month writing the brief and an additional month practicing the oral argument.
 Many Moot Court members successfully balance membership with other demanding law school activities.